-I learned pretty early in my Zero Waste journey that the pantry can hold many terrors.
-When we started, I was absolutely overwhelmed looking at the stockpile I had collected over the years…cans upon cans, half-eaten bags of chips and who-knows-what, all wrapped in food packaging.
+I learned pretty early in my zero waste journey that the pantry can hold many terrors.
+When we started, I was absolutely overwhelmed looking at the stockpile I had collected over the years – cans upon cans, half-eaten bags of chips and who-knows-what, all wrapped in packaging.
+Ugh.

 1) Take a food inventory.

-Make a list of everything you have in the pantry, the freezer, and the fridge so you know what you’re working with.
+Make a list of everything you have in the pantry (and the freezer if you have time).
 If you have duplicate items, keep track of the amounts, then prioritize those ingredients in your meal plan for the next couple of weeks.

-If you have multiple cans of black beans coming out your ears, save a few for an emergency kit then eat the rest as soon as possible.
-This is a great way to make use of food purchases you’ve already made without taking up space in your kitchen.
+If you have cans of black beans coming out your ears, save a few for an emergency kit and then eat the rest as soon as possible.
+This is a great way to make use of food purchases you’ve already made without taking up too much space in your kitchen.

-3) Get creative with the food items you already have.
+3) Get creative with what you have on hand.

 Pantry challenges are a wonderful way to force the habit of “making do.”
 Allow this experience to encourage menu creativity and see what you can do with the things you’ve got!